Working for success at boat shows and yachting events

 Offer freebies and reminders: You should be sending potential clients away from your stand with a business card, flyer, or a branded freebie to remind them who you are and why they need to do business with you, or to stay in touch.
 Sponsorship deals dependent, you may have a budget for a few promotional freebies.
 Branded pens, lanyards, key chains, mugs are likely to hang around people’s homes and offices for months to come, but it’s also worth thinking about those that people may need for their visit - a bag, a sun hat or fan may be useful.

 Arrange networking events: These needn’t be too big or fancy.
 Arrange a simple drinks and nibbles event on the stand.
 If you have a bigger budget to play with, you could host or join on to a larger drinks or networking event to get to know new people and access new markets.
-Distribute information in advance, including email campaigns and send some simple flyers around the show inviting people.
+Send communications such as email campaigns in advance of the show, and distribute flyers on the ground inviting the relevant people.
 A competition or prize giveaway will always provide some interest.

 Trade show trends, technologies and developments